okyerejosephokraku60/SSH-UDP-REQUEST-Configuration-creation/README.md

 CREATION OF SSH UDP REQUEST CONFIGURATION FROM WEBSITE.

-Visit "https://www.fastssh.com/page/ssh-udp-request/" to create amy of the accounts available by entering preferred Username and Password.
+Visit "https://www.fastssh.com/page/ssh-udp-request/" to create any of the accounts available by entering preferred Username and Password.